 “What is an IPO?
 Historically, an initial public offering, or IPO, has referred to the first time a company offers its shares of capital stock to the general public.
 Under the federal securities laws, a company may not lawfully offer or sell shares unless the transaction has been registered with the SEC or an exemption applies..” (here)

-e as presented by WR Hambrecht to the SEC is a presentation that includes the statement “Elio Motors is the only traded A+ IPO (OTCQX); $17 million raised, 6,000 investors” (here)
+On the SEC website as presented by WR Hambrecht to the SEC is a presentation that includes the statement “Elio Motors is the only traded A+ IPO (OTCQX); $17 million raised, 6,000 investors” (here)

 The SEC has put out a concept release on harmonizing security offering exemptions such as Regulation D, Regulation A and Regulation Crowdfunding.
 They are seeking comments on 138 topics, including permissible methods for delivering the offering circular.
 You can learn more here.